sharkwouter/steamos-installer/README.md

 Pick the "Automatic Install" option to wipe the first hard disk in your system and install SteamOS to it.

 For more sophisticated booting - e.g. dual-boot or custom partition sizes - select the "Expert" option.
-Use of this mode is documented in the support video [here](YT).
+Use of this mode is documented in the support video [here](https://www.youtube.com/watch?v=qPs46BoUWrA).

 Beyond that, just follow Valve's instructions from [their site](http://store.steampowered.com/steamos/buildyourown) - Stephenson's Rocket should behave exactly like the real SteamOS, except it works on more systems

 # Known issues and workarounds

 - Running in Virtualbox is not supported.
-- Some games, like Dota 2, currently don't launch.
+- On some systems with AMD gpu's you'll have underscan.
 This is not specific to VaporOS.
+A fix can be found [here](http://steamcommunity.com/groups/steamuniverse/discussions/1/616187839533548192/#c626329186869925659).
 - On some Nvidia systems, sound over hdmi doesn't work.
 This is not specific to VaporOS.
-A fix can be found here: http://steamcommunity.com/groups/steamuniverse/discussions/1/35221584678322281/#c35222218678959581
+A fix can be found [here](http://steamcommunity.com/groups/steamuniverse/discussions/1/35221584678322281/#c35222218678959581).

 # Special Thanks

 - All contributors to Stephenson's Rocket, Directhex in particular.
 - [40-1]PvtBalderick, for help with ideas and testing.
-- Dubigrasu, for help with ideas and testing.
+- Dubigrasu, for help with development,testing and ideas.
 - Nate Wardawg, for the name.
 - Valve for creating SteamOS in the first place.